 André C. Wade

-André, a native Las Vegan, has worked in human services for more than 15 years in a variety of public and non-profit contexts.
-Additionally, he spent several years working in D.C. as a policy analyst for a national think-tank on the issue of homelessness.
+André, a native of Las Vegas, has worked in human services for more than 15 years in a variety of public and non-profit contexts in Los Angeles and Las Vegas.
+Currently, André is the Executive Director of the Gay and Lesbian Community Center of Southern Nevada.
+Additionally, he spent several years working in D.C. as a policy analyst for a national think-tank, The National Alliance to End Homelessness.
 His policy portfolio included runaway and homeless youth, youth aging out of foster care, LGBTQ youth and young survivors of commercial sexual exploitation.
-André spent several years in Child Welfare, in Las Vegas, developing the child-specific adoptions program and recruiting foster and adoptive parents, which included within the LGBTQ community.
-André earned a master’s in Public Administration from UNLV and volunteers his time on several local and national boards including Cyndi Lauper’s True Color Fund’s Advisory Board, the Human Rights Campaign’s All-Children-All-Family Advisory Council, the Children’s Advocacy Alliance in Southern Nevada and the Southern Nevada Chapter of the American Society for Public Administration.
-André enjoys traveling and practicing yoga.
+He has traveled the nation presenting at conferences to promote policy and practice related to youth homelessness.
+André spent several years in Child Welfare, in Las Vegas, working for the Clark County Department of Family Services developing the child-specific adoptions program and recruiting foster and adoptive parents, which included within the LGBTQ community; and developing the Department’s first ever community engagement unit.
+André earned a master’s in Public Administration from UNLV and volunteers his time serving on the Board for the Children’s Advocacy Alliance, as well as on several national advisory boards and councils including The Human Rights Campaign’s All Children All Families and Cyndi Lauper’s True Colors Fund.
+André enjoys spending his time traveling, and practicing and studying yoga.

 HIV SERVICES MANAGER